livechat/chat.io-docs/site/content/apis-overview/properties.md

 ## Configuration

 Properties are configurable via [Configuration API](https://www.chat.io/docs/configuration-api/).
-They can be created whithin a license and they are groupped in namespaces, wchich help distinguish wchich property belong to who.
+They can be created whithin a license and they are grouped in namespaces, which help distinguish which property belongs to a given integration.
-Your namespace, will be named after your application id.
+Your namespace will be named after your application id.

-There are several things that you can configure
+There are several things that you can configure:

 ### Property types